sameem97/to-do-web-app/README.md

     *   Install necessary Jenkins plugins (e.g., Docker, Kubernetes, Pipeline).
     *   Add DockerHub credentials to Jenkins.
     *   Configure SSH access from Jenkins to the Minikube EC2 instance.
+    *   Add the following credentials in Jenkins:
+        -   `DOCKER_IMAGE_REPO`: The name of the Docker image repository on DockerHub.
+        -   `MINIKUBE_HOST`: The IP address of the Minikube EC2 instance.
+        -   `dockerhub-credentials`: The credentials for accessing DockerHub.

 2.  **Minikube EC2 Instance:**